 Jadeite is a stone similar in composition to jade, however, the range of colors that jadeite is found in is truly much greater than that of jade.
 Jadeite is mined in Myanmar and slightly harder stone than jade, having a hardness of approximately 7.0-7.5 on Moh’s scale.
 Items carved in jadeite were typically made later than those carved in jade as people only began mining jadeite during the late 19th century.

 A great deal of confusion exists among the common population about what stones that are often referred to as jade are truly jade (nephrite).
 This is due to the fact that high demand for the stone pushed jewelers and designers to establish trade names for other, more readily available green stones that would confuse buyers.
 For example, serpentine – another stone – is often referred to as “new jade.”

 There is a great concern too about the possibility of new reproduction items being falsely represented as antique.
 As there is no way to test jade for its age, it is a dealer’s responsibility to make sure that the pieces they are buying are high quality and truly antique.
 While mistakes can be made, we strive to make sure that the items we procure and present for sale are genuine.
-And please feel free to browse our Hartman Rare Art Ebay Store.
+For specific pieces available in our collection, please refer to the corresponding “Categories” links on the sidebar.
+And feel free to browse our Hartman Rare Art eBay Store